 - 1. Hand washing is mandatory before gloving, after de gloving, after handling items that may have been contaminated by patient contact, or when hands are obviously soiled. - a.
 Hands are to be washed before the appointment, after gloves are removed before leaving the operatory, and again on re-entering the operatory prior to re gloving.
-They should also be washed prior to re gloving if gloves are torn. - b.
+They should also be washed prior to re gloving if gloves are torn.
+An alcohol based hand sanitizer is an acceptable alternative. - b.
 Hand washing is required following toilet use, before eating and after contact with your hair, face, or glasses.